knossos-project/knossos-project.github.io/_doc/KNOSSOS_gui_options.rst

 Skeleton Tab
 ------------

 The skeleton tab contains two tables giving you an overview of skeleton trees and nodes in your current annotation.
+This is only relevant for you if you annotate your data by skeletonization.
+The `Segmentation Tab` covers annotation by volume segmentation.

 .. image:: images/doc_treeview.png